Raymond Baxter, Ph.D.

 Previously he headed the San Francisco Department of Public Health, the New York City Health and Hospitals Corporation, and The Lewin Group.
 Dr. Baxter holds a doctorate from Princeton University.
 In 2001 the University of California, Berkeley, School of Public Health honored him as a Public Health Hero for his service in the AIDS epidemic in San Francisco.
 In 2006 he received the CDC Foundation Hero Award for addressing the health consequences of Hurricane Katrina in the Gulf Coast.
 In 2016, the San Francisco Business Times recognized his philanthropic contributions with its first Legacy Award.

-He currently serves on the Advisory Board of the UC Berkeley School of Public Health and the Boards of the CDC Foundation and Blue Shield of California Foundation.
-He recently served on the Global Agenda Council on Health of the World Economic Forum, and was a member of the Institute of Medicine's Roundtable on Population Health Improvement and the National Academy of Medicine’s Leadership Consortium for Value and Science-Driven Health Care.
+He currently serves on the advisory board of the UC Berkeley School of Public Health and the boards of the CDC Foundation and the Blue Shield of California Foundation.
+He served terms on the Global Agenda Council on Health of the World Economic Forum, and the Institute of Medicine's Roundtable on Population Health Improvement.